MrOnlineCoder/sul.js/README.md

 This library is a "lighter" and "smaller" version of jQuery.
 You can use it, when you need simple operations with DOM and you do not want to load big library.

+*Please note, that I do not longer maintain this library.*

 **Advantages:**

 1.Small size ~4 Kb.